geobro1992/geobro1992.github.io/_pages/presentations.md

 ## Posters
 (* indicates co-author is an undergraduate or technician)

+Chandler, H. C., **G. C. Brooks**, Y. Jiao, and C. A. Haas.
+2023.
+Predicting the long-term viability of Reticulated Flatwoods Salamander (_Ambystoma bishopi_) populations under future climate changes.
+Joint Meeting of Ichthyologists and Herpetologists, Norfolk, VA, USA.

+Engler, T., C. A. Haas, N. M. Caruso, and **G. C. Brooks**.
+2023.
+Tracking the decline and recovery of salamanders in Appalachian forests for 30 years following timber harvest, Joint Meeting of Ichthyologists and Herpetologists, Norfolk, VA, USA.

 *Hawkins, R., **G. C. Brooks**, and C. A. Haas.
 2019.
 A tale of natural history collections education at Virginia Tech.
 Dennis Dean Undergraduate Research and Creative Scholarship Conference, Blacksburg, VA, USA.